Lemon Pasta

 It’s a perfect weeknight pasta for spring and summer, and it’s easy to take it to the next level by adding a few delicious extras.
 Here are some ideas:

-• Add veggies.
-Roasted or sauteed cherry tomatoes, grilled or roasted zucchini, peppers, sauteed kale or spinach, roasted artichokes, and more.
+• Add vegetables.
+Roasted or sautéed cherry tomatoes, grilled or roasted zucchini, peppers, sautéed kale or spinach, roasted artichokes, and more.

 Serving suggestions